Servings: 2 / Prep Time: 15 minutes / Cook Time: 30 minutes

 Instructions

-- Heat 1 tbsp.
-Olive Oil in a separate pan.
-Stir in 1/2 cup finely chopped Yellow Onion with a pinch of salt, and cook the onions until very soft and lightly charred, about 10 minutes.
+- Cook the Onions + Garlic.
+In a skillet or saute pan, heat 1 tbsp.
+Olive Oil over medium heat.
+Stir in 1/2 cup finely chopped Yellow Onion with a generous pinch of salt and cook until softened and lightly golden, about 5-6 minutes.
+Stir in 2 cloves Garlic (minced), and cook for about 30 seconds until fragrant.

 Nutrition